Public Library Talks

-A great deal of confusing and often contradictory information about hearing loss exists.
-For an adult who finds it challenging to engage in social interactions due to acquired, progressive hearing loss, the task of assessing this information can add to a sense of being overwhelmed.
+A great deal of confusing and often contradictory information about hearing loss treatment options exists.
+For an adult who finds it challenging to engage in social interactions due to acquired, progressive hearing loss, the task of assessing this information can add to a general sense of being overwhelmed.

-You can work with the local library to ensure the events are on the general library calendar of events.
-You may want to partner with community organizations and clubs to help attract participants to the events.
+You can work with the library to ensure the events are on the library's calendar of events.
+Reach out to local community organizations and clubs to help attract participants to the events.